AccountancyManager/laradock/.github/README.md

 - AMlaravel
 - laradock

-## 2. Enter the laradock folder and copy env-example to .env.
+## 2. Enter the laradock folder and copy env-example to .env
 ```
 cp env-example .env
 ```